rekakp/address-book/README.md

-# address-book

 ## Problem
-Your application needs to read the attached AddressBook file and answer the following questions:
+The application needs to read the attached AddressBook file and answer the following questions:

-How many males are in the address book?
+- How many males are in the address book?
-Who is the oldest person in the address book?
+- Who is the oldest person in the address book?
-How many days older is Bill than Paul?
+- How many days older is Bill than Paul?

 ---

 ## Tech/framework used